 2030/31 Target: 46% reduction

-Another way of looking at our carbon footprint, especially as we’re growing, is in greenhouse gas emissions per staff member:
+Another way of looking at our carbon footprint, especially as we’ve grown, is in Scope 1, 2 & 3 (Toitū Boundary) emissions per staff member:

 Base Year 2018/19 Result: 2.96 tCO2e per FTE

 Our footprint is externally audited and assured through Toitū carbonreduce (formerly known as the Carbon Emissions Management and Reduction Scheme – CEMARS).
-View our Summary of Toitū carbonreduce Certification 2022/23.
+View our Summary of Toitū carbonreduce Certification on the Toitū website.

 Finally in the environmental sustainability space, we have also received ISO 14001 Environment certification.